r-grandorder/tri-hermes/en/pages/avalon.md

 I will not accept being defeated just because we couldn't find an exit.

 **Nemo Marine:**
-Report, repoorrrt! ! ! !
+Report, repoorrrt!!!!
 A mysterious explosion has been confirmed 3000 km away!

 **Nemo Marine:**
 The void is being torn asunder and you can see the outside!